joshbegley/nyt-latest/README.md

 `Readers are outraged that the president and the vice president continue to hold rallies where people are packed together and often maskless.`\
 https://nytimes.com/2020/10/26/opinion/letters/covid-trump-pence.html?searchResultPosition=9

-**Jeannette Williams-Parker, Nurse With a Daredevil Streak, Dies at 48**\
+**Jeannette Williams-Parker, Nurse in a Virus Hot Spot, Dies at 48**\
-`A registered nurse for 26 years, she loved rock music from the 1980s and ’90s.
-She was the first nurse in West Virginia to die of Covid-19.`\
+`She was the first nurse in West Virginia to die of Covid-19.
+“She just never thought it would happen to her,” her mother said.`\
 https://nytimes.com/2020/10/26/obituaries/jeannette-williams-parker-dead-coronavirus.html?searchResultPosition=10